-Overall the trading postion of Central Victorian Investments for the 2019 year has been extremely strong.
-The liquidity postion at the begining of the financial year was 33.34%, which is higher than the Boards' targeted range.
-At the conclusion of the year, the liquidity postion had decreased to 28.54% reflecting a substantial increase in the loan book of 25.27%, on the back of a 17.64%, increase year on year in depositors funds.
+Again the trading position of Central Victorian Investments for the 2020 year has remained consistent.
+The liquidity position at the beginning of the financial year was 28.54%, which is within the Boards' targeted range.
+At the conclusion of the year, the liquidity position had increased to 35.46% reflecting a substantial increase in the cash position as at 30 June 2020, with the loan book decreasing 5.83%, on the back of year on year stable depositors funds balance.
+Overall, the board has maintained a conservative liquidity position to deal with COVID-19 macro-economic impacts in the final quarter of 2020.
 We will continue to attempt to find more quality, lending opportunities to maintain these levels ongoing.
-The Company's trading postion has been very steady and maintained reasonable trading profits compared with previous years.
+The Company's trading position has been very steady and maintained reasonable trading profits compared with previous years.
 The directors do not expect any losses on loans and are expecting continued steady profitability.